 After months of hard work, on January 8, 2014 initiative sponsors submitted more than 45,000 collected signatures to the lieutenant governor’s office.
 On February 4, the campaign received word from the Division of Elections that enough signatures had been verified for the initiative to be placed on the August 19 primary ballot.

-The lieutenant governor will certify the initiative for the ballot after the remaining signatures are counted.
-Once that happens, Alaskans will officially have the opportunity to vote on whether to end marijuana prohibition this August.
+The lieutenant governor certified the initiative for the primary ballot on February 26, meaning Alaskans will officially have the opportunity to vote on whether to end marijuana prohibition this August.

 The following is an overview of the proposed ballot measure.
 The full text of the measure can be viewed here.